A Texas man who stormed the Capitol threatened to ‘assassinate’ Ocasio-Cortez, feds say

 The following day, he wrote that he was going to bring “a grappling hook and rope and a level 3 vest.
 Helmets mouth guard and bump cap.”
 Miller added that unlike the last time he went to D.C. for a pro-Trump rally, he wasn’t going to bring his guns.

-On the day of the insurrection, Miller defended the violent mob in several tweets by claiming they were “gentle with police,” and “overwhelmed them but did not injure them,” according to court documents.
-The Washington Post has reported that dozens of Capitol Police officers were beaten and injured.
-One officer died of injuries and another committed suicide.
+On the day of the insurrection, Miller defended the violent mob in several tweets by claiming they were “gentle with police” and “overwhelmed them but did not injure them,” according to court documents.
+The Washington Post has reported that dozens of police officers were beaten and injured.
+One officer died of injuries and another died by suicide.

 U.S. Capitol Police officer Brian D. Sicknick, who died after assault on Capitol, protected with a kind touch

 Miller also broadcast his exploits in the Capitol on Instagram and Facebook, federal investigators said.
-In response to a comment on his Facebook page asking if he was inside the Capitol, Miller wrote that he “charged the back gates myself” and that he knew he was going to force his way into the building “no matter what.”
+In response to a comment on his Facebook page asking whether he was inside the Capitol, Miller wrote that he “charged the back gates myself” and that he knew he was going to force his way into the building “no matter what.”

 He also acknowledged that by posting on social media he “just wanted to incriminate myself a little lol.”